 Storytelling at Work: A Trainer’s Practical Playbook

-I share storytelling tips I’ve earned in my work as a global Trainer.
+In this article, I share storytelling tips I’ve earned in my work as a global Trainer — practical ideas you can use in your own sessions to help people think and act.

-A Good Story Can Transform How People Learn, Connect & Remember
+A Good Story Can Transform How People Learn at Work

 After a training session earlier this year, a Participant said this to me: